Dr Nicholas James

-Joint Director of Studies in Human, Social, and Political Sciences, College Lecturer in Social Anthropology
+Director of Studies in Human, Social, and Political Sciences (Part II Social Anthropology)

 Panel Tutor, Institute of Continuing Education